smoope/SwiftyTraverson/README.md

   }
 ```

 Once your response fully follows the HAL standard you should do nothing, it's a default behavior.
-Alternatively, you can force to use it:
+Alternatively, you can force use it:

 ```javascript
 traverson